Aubertin Walter Sothern Mallaby: Personal life

 Mallaby married Margaret Catherine Jones (known as Mollie) on 9 April 1935 at St Mark's Church, North Audley Street, London.
 Mallaby is buried in the Commonwealth War Graves Commission Cemetery in Menteng Pulo, Jakarta.
-His son, Sir Christopher Mallaby, was later British Ambassador to Germany and to France.
+His son, Sir Christopher Mallaby, was later British Ambassador to Germany (1988-1992) and France (1993-1996).

 Views of Mallaby

 Patrick Heren, writing for Standpoint, notes that Mallaby was considered a "thinking soldier" who preferred discourse over fighting.